ritvaj/b2b-saas-user-activation-analysis/README.md

 ## Recommendations

-These recommendations target the post-discovery hesitation identified in the analysis and are ordered by expected impact.
+These recommendations target the post-discovery friction identified in the analysis, where sharp drop-off and prolonged hesitation converge, and are ordered by expected impact.
+Because post-discovery hesitation both suppresses activation and accelerates early churn, interventions at this stage have disproportionate impact.
+Improving value clarity and decision confidence immediately after feature discovery addresses not only conversion loss, but also weak early retention.

 ### Priority 1: Reinforce Value Immediately After Discovery
 - Explicitly communicate outcomes and benefits